 How does Maggie’s ensure that the sheep that produce our wool are treated humanely?

 Maggie’s only uses Certified Organic Wool in our products.
 The sheep that produce our organic wool must be treated according to the same standard as livestock grown for food (to USDA’s federal requirements for organic certification).
-These include:

 • Livestock feed and forage used from the last third of gestation must be organic.